DevExpress/devextreme-documentation/concepts/Common/Licensing/10 How to Obtain and Validate Your License Key.md

 ### Manual Configuration

-After you obtain the key from the DevExpress Download Manager, define that key as a contant in a separate file and use that constant in your application configuration.
+After you obtain the key from the DevExpress Download Manager, define that key as a constant in a separate file and use that constant in your application configuration.

 Create a new file in the folder where you store your project sources.
 For example, your file path may look like this: `src/devextreme-license.ts`.
 Paste the license key you copied from the Download Manager: